What to See in Pisa Beyond the Tower

 Battistero di San Giovanni

 The Pisa Cathedral, known as the Cathedral of Santa Maria Assunta, was founded in the late 11th century.
-At the time, Pisa reached its most powerful point in history as a wealthy maritime city.
-As such, the exterior of the cathedral was a display of that wealth and was constructed with Arabic, Classical, Byzantine, and Lombard-Emilian influences.
+At the time, Pisa reached its peak in history as a wealthy maritime city.
+As such, the exterior of the cathedral was a display of that wealth and was constructed with influences from Arabic, Classical, Byzantine, and Lombard-Emilian styles.

-The Piazza dei Cavalieri (Knight’s Square) was, at one point, the political center of Pisa and is home to the impressive Palazzo della Carovana.
-The exterior of this palace was designed by the famous Giorgio Vasari and features zodiac signs along with allegorical figures.
-Another work of Vasari and a highlight of the Piazza dei Cavalieri is Santo Stefano dei Cavalieri, a church built in the 16th century.
+Piazza dei Cavalieri (Knight’s Square) was, at one point, the political center of Pisa and is home to the impressive Palazzo della Carovana.
+The exterior of this palace was designed by the renowned Giorgio Vasari and features zodiac signs and allegorical figures.
+Another work by Vasari and a highlight of the Piazza dei Cavalieri is Santo Stefano dei Cavalieri, a 16th-century church.

 Palazzo della Carovana, Pisa